Analysis | Florida’s law limiting LGBTQ discussion in schools, explained

 2. It empowers parents to sue the school district over teachings they don’t like.
 And the district will have to pay for it.

-What impact that could have on students: That could prompt schools to preemptively shut out teachings or conversations about LGBTQ issues.
+That could prompt schools to preemptively shut out teachings or conversations about LGBTQ issues.
 Some librarians across the country are accusing their schools of quietly removing race- and LGBTQ-related books from their shelves before it starts a fight, The Washington Post recently reported.

-“Cash-strappedd school districts can’t afford to test the bounds of a law like this,” Wolf said, citing reports that some schools in the state have started to peel off rainbowsafe-space stickers from windows.
+“Cash-strapped school districts can’t afford to test the bounds of a law like this,” Wolf said, citing reports that some schools in the state have started to peel off rainbow safe-space stickers from windows.
 “It’s the chilling effect that is a natural implication of this legislation.”

 3. It requires schools to tell parents when their child receives mental health services.

-What impact that could have on students: It could take away a school’s ability to serve as a haven for students who might not feel comfortable talking to their parents about their gender orientation or sexuality.
+It could take away a school’s ability to serve as a haven for students who might not feel comfortable talking to their parents about their gender orientation or sexuality.

 But proponents say it would ensure parents are informed if their child is experiencing confusion over their identity.
 One of the advocates for the bill is a Florida mother who says her child’s school recognized her child’s gender identity as different from the one they recognized at home.